 In this stage, students refine stroke technique on all major competitive strokes, learn about competitive swimming, and discover how to incorporate swimming into a healthy lifestyle.
 Students in this stage focus on the following: developing endurance in the competitive strokes, developing skills related to competitive swimming like flip turns and enhancing skills and building endurance in deep water.

 The Worthington Area YMCA offers private lessons in a 1-on-1 environment.
 These lessons are designed to give participants individualized attention in order to improve their swimming skills.
 Each session includes five, 30 minute lessons.
 Private 1:1 Ratio, or Semi Private 1:2 or 1:3 Ratios also available for families.
-To contact CJ Nelson about setting up Private Lessons, Click Here.
+To contact Aquatics Manager about setting up Private Lessons, Click Here.

 The YMCA Swim Lessons curriculum was developed by a group of aquatic experts and YMCA associations who pooled (pun intended!) their knowledge to help identify and vet a set of skill progressions and supporting activities.
 The program was then field-tested at YMCAs across the country and modified to be even more effective based on “real pool” experience.
 The result?
 A thoughtful, tested curriculum with skill progressions appropriate for participants of all abilities.
 In addition, a robust and comprehensive training was concurrently designed and tested.